RetroDECK/ES-DE/USERGUIDE.md

 ~/ROMs/c64/Multidisk
 ~/ROMs/c64/Multidisk/Last Ninja 2/LNINJA2A.D64
 ~/ROMs/c64/Multidisk/Last Ninja 2/LNINJA2B.D64
-~/ROMs/c64/Multidisk/Last Ninja 2/Last Ninja 2.m3u
+~/ROMs/c64/Multidisk/Last Ninja 2/Last Ninja 2 (playlist).m3u
 ~/ROMs/c64/Multidisk/Pirates/PIRAT-E0.d64
 ~/ROMs/c64/Multidisk/Pirates/PIRAT-E1.d64
 ~/ROMs/c64/Multidisk/Pirates/PIRAT-E2.d64
-~/ROMs/c64/Multidisk/Pirates/Pirates!.m3u
+~/ROMs/c64/Multidisk/Pirates/Pirates! (playlist).m3u
 ```

 It's highly recommended to create **.m3u** playlist files for multi-disk images as this simplifies the disk swapping in the emulator.
 It's then this .m3u file that should be selected for launching the game.

-The .m3u file simply contains a list of the game files, for example in the case of Last Ninja 2.m3u:
+The .m3u file simply contains a list of the game files, for example in the case of Last Ninja 2 (playlist).m3u:

 ```
 LNINJA2A.D64
 LNINJA2B.D64
 ```

+It's recommended to not have the exact same filename for the .m3u file as for the directory as that will lead to a quite strange behavior where any game video that was playing when displaying the directory will continue to play when entering the directory (assuming the .m3u playlist is the first file that is selected).
+For some people this may be the desired behavior though, so the possibility is retained and it's not considered a bug.
+Putting the text within brackets will make the scraper skip this data so that automatic scraping still works correctly.

 It's of course also possible to skip this type of directory structure and put all the games in the root folder, but then there will be multiple entries for the same game which is not so tidy.
 Another approach would be to put all the files in the root folder and then hide the game files, showing only the .m3u playlist.
 But it's probably quite confusing to start a game that looks like a single-disk game and then be prompted for disk swaps by the emulator (even if the .m3u playlists automates disk swapping, it's still somehow confusing and I wouldn't recommend it).